Welcome to ACEP’s Clinical Emergency Data Registry

 In addition, the CEDR registry ensures that emergency physicians, rather than other parties, are identifying practices that work best for them.

-CEDR currently offers 10 ACEP measures (EM specific) and 18 QPP measures that span across 5 domains of care:
+CEDR currently offers 10 ACEP measures (EM specific) and 18 QPP measures that span across five domains of care:

 Take a Closer Look – Dr. Stephen Epstein